 Think About Why You Have a Goal Weight

-If you’ve found yourself fantasising about getting to a certain dress size or weight, you should think about why you feel that way.
+If you’ve found yourself fantasizing about getting to a certain dress size or weight, you should think about why you feel that way.
 Is it because it looks like a good number or is deemed as desirable?
 We rarely look at the reason why we want to get to this number.

 Rushworth echoes this: “If you’re starting out on your health and wellness journey, I would hugely encourage you to connect to why you want to reach certain goals.
 Equally, set intrinsic goals that align with your values, rather than focusing on an arbitrary number that you feel will bring you better self-worth.”

 Focus on how you want to feel when you are on your health journey, why you want to be healthier and create goals that line up with your life values.
-For example, eating well may help you to feel more energised, which allows you to be more loving and present in your relationships.
-When we set emotionally attractive goals that align with our values, it’s easier to follow through and be consistent with our behaviour, whilst also feeling great along the journey to our goals.”
+For example, eating well may help you to feel more energized, which allows you to be more loving and present in your relationships.
+When we set emotionally attractive goals that align with our values, it’s easier to follow through and be consistent with our behavior, whilst also feeling great along the journey to our goals.”

 You're Not Defined By a Number